czesuaww/czesuaww/README.md

 # Hello there

--👋 I’m Grzegorz.
-I am new in the frontend development.

 -🌱 I’m currently learning HTML CSS/SCSS JS.

 -💞️ I’m looking to for a job where I can show my motivation, commitment and demonstrate my creativity.